Coat of arms of Latvia: Elements

 The red lion and silver griffin are also used as supporters.

-Base of the coat of arms is decorated with the branches of an oak tree, Quercus robur, which is one of Latvia's national symbols.
+Base of the coat of arms is decorated with the branches of an oak tree, Quercus robur, which is one of Latvia's national symbols, and tied by a red-white-red ribbon.

-There is also a version with mantle existed, which is on display at the Saeima chamber in the House of the Livonian Noble Corporation.
+There is also a version with a mantle, which is on display at the Plenary Chamber in the House of the Livonian Noble Corporation.

 Usage

 The proper use of the Latvian coat of arms is firmly regulated.
-Three types of symbol are used: the large coat of arms, the small enhanced coat of arms and the small coat of arms.
+Three types of symbols are used: the large coat of arms, the small enhanced coat of arms and the small coat of arms.